Have a jar of peanut butter powder in your pantry but don't know how to use it? Here are 25+ incredible ideas to use peanut butter powder!

 How to Use Peanut Butter Powder

-Use these tips to add extra protein and flavor to all sorts of things you eat on a daily basis - all from your food storage without the added calories.
+Use these tips to add extra protein and flavor to all sorts of things you eat daily – all from your food storage without the added calories.

 1. Peanut Butter Replacement